Technology Innovation Award for Students

 The application must include:

 1. A completed Student Technology Innovation Award Application Form.
-This is an Adobe Acrobat Form – you can complete the form within Adobe Acrobat Reader, and you can then save the completed form to your laptop.
+This is an Adobe Acrobat Form – you can complete the form within Adobe Acrobat Reader, and then save form to your mobile device.
+NOTE: If your responses do not fit into the fields provided, use page 3 for additional information.

 2. Letter of Support from one NMU faculty or staff member.
-Contents may include, but not limited to, 1) the difference or uniqueness of the laptop uses from ordinary academic work in the department, and 2) student’s academic improvement by using the laptop.
+Contents may include, but not limited to, 1) the difference or uniqueness of the mobile devices uses from ordinary academic work in the department, and 2) student’s academic improvement by using the mobile device.
 Note to writers of the Letters of Support: These are not recommendations of the students, they are letters certifying the innovations being presented by the students.
 Please focus your comments on why the project was innovative rather than making general comments about the applicant’s academic abilities, character, etc.

 3. Sample products/supporting materials (documents, drawings, applications, etc.).
 Please keep in mind that mail servers typically limit the size of attachments to 8 megabytes.
 For larger files, applicants should arrange for materials to be available on a website.
 Information about accessing web space is available through the NMU HelpDesk.
 Any supporting materials posted through a website must be complete and available for download when the application is submitted.